Section 2(a) – Freedom of religion

 Assuming the sincerity of an asserted religious belief, it is not then open to the court to question its validity.
 It is sufficient to trigger constitutional scrutiny if the effect of the impugned act or provision interferes with an individual’s religious activities or convictions (Ross, supra at paragraph 71; R. v.
 Jones, 2 S.C.R.
 284 at page 295).

-In Ktunaxa, supra at paragraphs 71-72, a majority of the SCC declined to extend the scope of paragraph 2(a) to include the protection of the object of beliefs or the spiritual focus of worship, and the subjective meaning derived from them, on the basis that it would put the contents and merits of deeply held personal beliefs under judicial scrutiny, contrary to Amselem, supra.
+In Ktunaxa, supra at paragraphs 71-72, a majority of the Supreme Court declined to extend the scope of section 2(a) to include the protection of the object of beliefs or the spiritual focus of worship, and the subjective meaning derived from them, on the basis that it would put the contents and merits of deeply held personal beliefs under judicial scrutiny, contrary to Amselem, supra.

 (ii) Nature of the interference

-All coercive burdens on the exercise of religious beliefs are potentially within the ambit of paragraph 2(a), whether a coercive burden is direct or indirect, intentional or unintentional, foreseeable or unforeseeable and may also include psychological pressure (Edwards Books, supra at paragraph 96; Zylberberg et al. v.
-Sudbury Board of Education (1988), 52 D.L.R.
-(4th) 577 (Ont.
-C.A.) at paragraph 38; Freitag v.
-Penetenguishene (Town) (1999), 179 D.L.R.
-(4th) 150 (Ont.
-C.A.)).
-Directly compelling religious belief or practice clearly infringes paragraph 2(a) as compelling religious practice deprives the individual of the fundamental right to choose his or her mode of religious experience, or lack thereof (Hutterian Brethren, supra at paragraph 92).
+All coercive burdens on the exercise of religious beliefs are potentially within the ambit of section 2(a), whether a coercive burden is direct or indirect, intentional or unintentional, foreseeable or unforeseeable and may also include psychological pressure (Edwards Books, supra at paragraph 96).
+Directly compelling religious belief or practice clearly infringes section 2(a), as compelling religious practice deprives the individual of the fundamental right to choose their mode of religious experience, or lack thereof (Hutterian Brethren, supra at paragraph 92).
 Religious freedom is also inevitably abridged by legislation which has the effect of impeding conduct integral to the practice of a person's religion (Edwards Books, supra at paragraph 99).

 However, the Constitution shelters individuals and groups only to the extent that religious beliefs or conduct might reasonably or actually be threatened.
-Claimants must provide objective proof of interference, not just cite subjective belief of interference (S.L., supra, at paragraphs 2 and 24).
+Claimants must provide objective proof of interference, not just cite subjective belief of interference (S.L., supra at paragraphs 2 and 24).
 Not every effect of legislation on religious beliefs or practices is offensive to the guarantee of freedom of religion.
-Paragraph 2(a) does not require the legislature to refrain from imposing any burdens on the practice of religion.
-Legislative or administrative action whose effect on religion is trivial or insubstantial is not a breach of freedom of religion, yet there is no requirement to demonstrate actual harm, only that the freedom is infringed (Ross, supra at page 870; Edwards Books, supra at page 759; Roach v.
-Canada (Min. of State for Multiculturalism & Citizenship), 2 F.C.
-406 (C.A.); Zylberberg, supra at paragraph 41; Veffer v.
-Canada (Minister of Foreign Affairs), 1 F.C.R.
-641 at paragraph 33; Little (N.B.C.A.) supra at paragraph 17).
+Section 2(a) does not require the legislature to refrain from imposing any burdens on the practice of religion.
+Legislative or administrative action which has a trivial or insubstantial effect on religion is not a breach of freedom of religion, yet there is no requirement to demonstrate actual harm, only that the freedom is infringed (Ross, supra at page 870; Edwards Books, supra at page 759; Little, supra at paragraph 17).
 Trivial or insubstantial interference has been described as interference that does not threaten actual religious beliefs or conduct (Hutterian Brethren, supra at paragraph 32).
-The oath to the Queen, as a requirement of becoming a Canadian citizen, has been found to be secular, and thus not to constitute a more than trivial or insubstantial interference with the sincerely held religious beliefs of non-Anglicans (McAteer v.
-Canada (Attorney General), 2014 ONCA 578, leave to appeal dismissed S.C.C.A.
+The oath to the Queen, as a requirement of becoming a Canadian citizen, has been found to be secular and thus not to constitute a more than trivial or insubstantial interference with the sincerely held religious beliefs of non-Anglicans (McAteer v.
+Canada (Attorney General), 2014 ONCA 578, leave to appeal dismissed, S.C.C.A.
 No. 444).

 It is unclear whether the effect of any breach of the state’s duty of religious neutrality could be considered trivial or insubstantial so as not to unjustifiably limit freedom of religion (see Saguenay, supra).

-The state is normally under no duty under paragraph 2(a) to take affirmative action to eliminate the natural costs of religious practices or to otherwise provide positive assistance such as public funding.
-The Charter guarantees freedom of religion, but does not indemnify practitioners against all costs incident to the practice of religion (Edwards Books, supra at paragraphs 97 and 114; Hutterian Brethren, supra at paragraph 95).
+The state is normally under no duty under section 2(a) to take affirmative action to eliminate the natural costs of religious practices or to otherwise provide positive assistance such as public funding.
+The Charter guarantees freedom of religion but does not indemnify practitioners against all costs incidental to the practice of religion (Edwards Books, supra at paragraphs 97 and 114; Hutterian Brethren, supra at paragraph 95).
 Accommodation or differential treatment may be necessary, nonetheless, to avoid indirect coercion arising from state action (Edwards Books, supra).
-Note also that several Supreme Court justices have suggested that, in exceptional circumstances, positive government action may be required to make the right to freedom of religion meaningful, according to the test set out in Dunmore v.
+Note, also, that several Supreme Court justices have suggested that, in exceptional circumstances, positive government action may be required to make the right to freedom of religion meaningful, according to the test set out in Dunmore v.
 Ontario (Attorney General), 3 S.C.R.
 1016 (see the dissenting judgment in Congrégation des témoins de Jéhovah de St-Jérôme-Lafontaine v.
 Lafontaine (Village), 2 S.C.R.
-650, at paragraphs 73-79).
+650 at paragraphs 73-79).